marph91/jimmy/docs/formats/cherrytree.md

 ## Export instructions

 - <https://www.giuspen.com/cherrytreemanual/#_exporting>
-- Choose "Export to CherryTreeDocument"
+- Choose "Export" -> "Export to CherryTreeDocument" -> "All the Tree" -> "XML, Not Protected (.cdt)"

 ## Import to Joplin